NIKKHIL-B-LOSARWAR/PolicyBazaar-Exploratory-Analysis---Customers-Financial-Behaviour-Insights-/README.md

 ## **Project Summary**

-- The project aimed to conduct Exploratory Data Analysis (EDA) on the PolicyBazaar dataset to optimize financial product recommendations by gaining a deep understanding of the customer base.
+- The project aimed to facilitate PolicyBazaar in delivering well-suited and optimized financial product recommendations by developing a deep understanding of its customer base.
+To achieve this, Exploratory Data Analysis (EDA) was conducted using Python's Pandas, NumPy, Matplotlib, and Seaborn libraries.
+Additionally, Gen AI tools such as ChatGPT and Google Gemini were leveraged to enhance efficiency, refine project scope, interpret insights effectively, and strengthen the knowledge base of the financial sector.

-- The development process was shaped by the analysis scope defined by the dataset's attributes and relevant business matrices.
-We focused on four key areas:
+- The project generated 50 key data insights with business recommendations, utilizing 35 powerful visualization charts developed through the implementation of 27 analytical goals, all aligned with the project's business objectives.

-  - Area 1 : Customers' monthly finances analysis
+- The analysis framework was structured based on the dataset’s attributes and relevant business matrices.
+It focused on four key areas, each addressing critical business questions to evaluate PolicyBazaar’s business scenario:

-  - Area 2 : Credit behavior analysis
+	- **Area 1:** Customers' monthly finances analysis
-  - Area 3 : Debt and loans analysis
+	- **Area 2:** Credit behavior analysis
-  - Area 4 : Investment behavior analysis
+	- **Area 3:** Debt and loans analysis
-For each area, we defined relevant business questions to assess PolicyBazaar's business scenario.
+	- **Area 4:** Investment behavior analysis

-- In summary, the EDA process involved data import, cleaning, transformation, exploration, wrangling, visualization, interpretation, and generating key insights.
+- The project has the potential to simplify & optimize complex financial product recommendations landscape and enhance clarity for business professionals in the PolicyBazaar team.
+By providing data-driven insights, it enables improved strategic decision-making and more effective business planning for PolicyBazaar.

 **Project Link** -[ Colab Notebook ](https://colab.research.google.com/drive/1z4YGWB8pi7TVKUHqQ5A6pVhC8Nwdy7Yv#scrollTo=qLd-lhDM56x5)